tg222eu/FortigateCloud/README.md

 Then select "single VM" and hit create

 If you have a resourse group you should create one.
 In our case its "HomeLab".
-Select desired region, username, password, Fortigate name prefix.
+Select desired region, username, password, Fortigate name prefix (VM host name).
 Change image version to latest.
 Keep everything els default

 Leave everything in Instance at default